Wednesday, December 23, 2020

 Hubby and I took Ava Grace on a day trip.
 We stopped in Loretto to get lottery tickets and Ava a doctor's pepper and some gummy candy.

-The trace was desolate, the trees necked, and we saw one bird, a buck deer, and a dog.
+The trace was desolate, the trees were necked, and we saw one bird, a buck deer, and a dog.
 We saw several motorcycle riders and several people hiking.

 Mellow Mushroom Pizza Restaurant